Emily Carter, M.S.Content Delivery Lead

 What is SEO for local businesses?

 SEO for local businesses uses many of the same strategies as traditional search engine optimization (SEO).
 The difference?
+While traditional SEO promotes national or even global rankings, local SEO helps businesses reach better spots in local search rankings.

 SEO vs. local SEO: Local SEO 3-pack